samtron1412/docs/english/en-writing.md

 	I am not [always / usually / often / frequently / regularly / generally] eager to answer questions about adverbs.

 You can place sometimes at the beginning of any of the eight examples above.

+# References
+[1]: http://www.loc.gov "The Library of Congress"